-In this post, I will guide you through the process of installing PostgreSQL in Debian 12, creating a user with basic permissions, and how to create and consult a database.
+In this post, I will guide you through the process of installing PostgreSQL on Debian 12, creating a user with basic permissions, and how to create and query a database.

-To install PostgreSQL in Debian 12, follow these steps:
+To install PostgreSQL on Debian 12, follow these steps:

 First, make sure your system is updated and install PostgreSQL: